Azure-Samples/java-microservices-asa-e-lab/README.md

 # Lab: Deploying and running Java Applications in Azure Spring Apps

-This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/Azure-Samples/java-microservices-asa-standard-lab/tree/main/src) application to Azure Spring Apps on Standard Tier and integrate it with additional Azure services.
+This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/Azure-Samples/java-microservices-asa-e-lab/tree/main/src) application to Azure Spring Apps on Enterprise Tier and integrate it with additional Azure services.

 ## Modules